bianca-git606/Django-Online-Course-App/README.md

 # Django-Online-Course-App
-An online course app using Django and PostgreSQL
+An online course app using Django and SQLite